sudoworld/i3wm-nord/readme.md

 vim config

-Copy + Paste from my config File
+Copy + Paste from my config File    (Important: Watch on # Xrandr: My Desktop resoultion is 2560x1440 and runs on Virtual1 because of VirtualBox.
+You have to adjust that)

 cd ..